 Thanks to modern medical research, medical treatments can go a long way to helping you manage your symptoms of multiple sclerosis, and IVX Health is proud to be a part of your strategy.

-Multiple Sclerosis is one of the many chronic conditions we treat at IVX Health, where we do IV treatment differently by offering infusions in a spa-like environment at a time that works for you — including evenings and weekends.
+Multiple sclerosis is one of the many chronic conditions we treat at IVX Health, where we do IV treatment differently by offering infusions in a spa-like environment at a time that works for you — including evenings and weekends.
 We believe feeling better should start when you walk in the door for your treatment, and we would love to show you how you can make IV therapy a convenient and enjoyable part of your life.
+Contact us today to set up your first appointment at one of our infusion centers.